 Johanna and Elijah moved their family into Spiro in 1907.
-They had a two story home with silver maples trees in the front yeard.
-The horses were hitch here and the cows slept under the trees at night.
+They had a two-story home with silver maple trees in the front yard.
+The horses were hitched here and the cows slept under the trees at night.
 The house was lit by oil lamps until 1910 when Spiro got electricity.
 At night a crock of dough was often left to rise on the tile heath of the dining room fireplace.
 The bread was baked in a huge iron kitchen stove that burned coal.
 Between the dining room and the kitchen was a swinging door.
 The coal bin was located next to the privy in the barn along with the tack room, feed storage and horse stalls for Old Bill and Bissie.

 Johanna was a dedicated worker in the Methodist Church.
-She was easy going and had a droll sense of humor.
-Lige would often read books to ther in the evening.
-One of the characters in a book was called “Wilberforce”.
-Which she thought was amusing, so she called her husband “Wilber” after that.
+She was easy going and had a dry sense of humor.
+Lige would often read books to her in the evening.
+One of the characters in a book was called “Wilberforce”, which she thought was amusing, so she called her husband “Wilber” after that.
 The Fannins had a series of cooks over the years that Judie always called “Jerush” regardless of what their real names were.

 Two years after Elijah died, Johanna passed away at age 62.
 They are buried side by side in the cemetery in Spiro, OK.
 Johanna was Original Enrollee #8155 and Elijah’s number was 128 IW.

 Compiled by Sarah Daniel Rinehart, granddaughter of Johanna Fannin, from information received from her mother, Alice Fannin Daniel, other family members, census records and other historical sources.